ldos-project/Canopy/README.md

-# C3 Distributed
+Canopy

-This serves as a codebase for the distributed version of C3 based on Orca.
+This serves as a codebase for the distributed version of Canopy based on Orca.

 1. Create a cloudlab job with 17 nodes (16 nodes for actors, 1 node for learner) using the `orca` profile (which will have the `linux-learner` image preinstalled once the nodes start)'
 2. Run `./cloudlab/config.sh` to setup the nodes (run this from YOUR machine).